Rhyanz46/rhyanz46/README.md

 I love to learn software development especially on backend field

-On my work i usually to use Flask/fastapi for building a service, packing my service using docker, connect my whole service using nginx, deploy that manually using github webhook trigger,
+On my work i usually to use Flask/fastapi for building a backend service, packing my service using docker, connect my whole service using nginx, deploy that manually using github webhook trigger,

-Whole my task it's not gona keep on my mind,, i using jira for that.
+All of my task, i managed it's using jira, because it's my favorite management tool.

 For more detail, you can check on [my website](https://ariansaputra.com)